-Separatist parties in Catalonia’s regional parliament voted on Monday to “disconnect” from the rest of Spain following an election in which they won a majority.
+Separatist parties in Catalonia’s parliament have voted to “disconnect” the region from the rest of Spain following an election in which they won a majority.

 The new law commits the legislature to the “creation of the independent state of Catalonia, in the form of a republic.”

 It also calls for the creation of an independent tax authority and social security system within one month.